MaximilianoCortez/Building-Water-Pipeline-Optimization-with-Simulated-Annealing/README.md

-# Embodied-carbon-cost-and-size-analysis-for-optimal-water-network-design-in-buildings-
-# Pipeline Optimization with Simulated Annealing
+# Building Water Pipeline Optimization with Simulated Annealing

 ## 📌 Description
 This project implements the **Simulated Annealing** algorithm to optimize the selection of pipe diameters in a fluid flow system.
 The goal is to minimize costs while meeting velocity and pressure loss constraints.
 Penalties are presented as function of environmental and techno-economic parameters to assess sustainable design.